Seeing Your Strategy in Your Numbers

 I prefer this method because it takes out timing and seasonality issues and shows if the number is improving over time without the noise.
 The target ratio for this metric is somewhere between 9-15 months of payback.

 Net Revenue Retention (NRR)

 This metric can give significant insight if you divide your clients into ‘strategic’ vs ‘non-strategic’.
 If you truly have a strategy where you have identified a specific customer set and have aligned your operations to create value specific to that customer set then you should see a significant difference between strategic and non-strategic in the NRR ratio.

 Strategic clients should clearly feel the value and be willing to pay more and ramp while non-strategic customers will not feel that value, resulting in lower growth and much higher churn.

-The coverage ratio is calculated by dividing ARR run rate over OpEx run rate (excluding cost of services).
+The coverage ratio is calculated by dividing the ARR run rate by the OpEx run rate (excluding cost of services).

 A rationalized business can still grow faster than its internal growth rate (IGR = the rate of growth the business could sustain without external financing) by raising funds via debt or equity.
 If the ARR payback is healthy (between 9-12 months) then the temporary drop in coverage will be replaced within the funding cycle.

 The combination of investment funding with client funding via prepayment on subscriptions enables a software subscription model to continue to grow rapidly without creating a significant gap in funding and can switch toward profitability at any time.

 A Gross Coverage Ratio would be the target ratio that would cover not only full spend (including cost of sales) but the target profit margin as well.
 By using this ratio you can determine how fast infrastructure costs should be growing to maintain a 1.00 ratio and gradually work towards a 1.25-1.70 ratio when you are fully at scale.

 Operating Leverage is calculated by dividing the ARR growth rate by the OpEx Run Rate growth rate.